pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 ### Guarded Data (Planned)

-Guarded data access control will be enforced by the homeserver, requiring authentication to read.
+Guarded data access control will be enforced by the Homeserver, requiring authentication to read.
 Path conventions are TBD.
-This is not encryption — the homeserver can still read the data.
+This is not encryption — the Homeserver can still read the data.

-**Use case:** Data that should be non-public but where trusting the homeserver is acceptable.
+**Use case:** Data that should be non-public but where trusting the Homeserver is acceptable.

 ### Encrypted Data (Planned)